Chadlee1592/LoL.ggv2/README.md

 ## Future Improvements:

-- Imporve error handling on both on the server and the client
+- Imporve error handling on both on the server and the client and include alerts when errors do happen
 - Include additional data and statistics from the API such as summoners used and other players in the game, and display the new data when the toggle is clicked.
 - Develop and include authentication and a personal dashboard
 - Include a loading icon inbetween when data is loading